 IX.
-TIPS FOR YOUR APPLICATION: DOS AND DON'TS
+TIPS FOR YOUR CONCEPT NOTE AND APPLICATION: DOS AND DON'TS

-While preparing your Application for the RADIAN Success Replication Fund, you may find it useful to note the following tips to avoid mistakes which increase the probability of your Application being rejected.
+While preparing your Concept Note and Application, you may find it useful to note the following tips to avoid mistakes which increase the probability of your Application being rejected.